The Prodigal Son (1981 film): Plot

 Ngai forces Yee-tai to fight him.
 Ngai and Yee-tai are evenly matched until Yee-tai has an asthma attack.
 Ngai stops the fight and postpones it until Yee-tai is healthy and fit for it.
 It is revealed that Ngai is also a "prodigal son"; unbeknownst to him, his father has ordered his bodyguards to protect him from anyone who might beat him in a fight.
 However, their methods are more ruthless and brutal than the bribery employed by Chang's parents; they resort to assassination.

 During the night, Ngai's bodyguards and a team of assassins infiltrate the Lok Fung Lin theater, massacre the troupe, and burn down the theater.
 Yee-tai is having trouble sleeping because of his asthma, and he sees light reflected off an assassin's blade through his eyelids and reacts in time to escape along with Chang.
 The assassins think they died in the fire, as does everyone else.
-Yee-tai takes Chang to the home of his martial friend Wong Wah-bo.
+Yee-tai takes Chang to the home of his martial brother Wong Wah-bo.
 With Wah-bo's help, Chang finally convinces Yee-tai to teach him Wing Chun.
 Chang trains under both Yee-tai and Wah-bo; Yee-tai trains him in Wing Chun and Wah-bo trains him in freestyle fighting.

 Over time, Chang achieves proficiency in martial arts, but Yee-tai's asthma is worsening.
 Chang takes Yee-tai back to Foshan to see a doctor.
 There, Ngai learns that Yee-tai is still alive, and he visits him.
 Yee-tai reveals that Ngai's bodyguards have been assassinating everyone who might beat Ngai.
 The bodyguards murder Yee-tai.
-Ngai, horrified, has his bodyguards executed.
-Chang challenges Ngai to a fight.
-Using everything that Yee-tai and Wah-bo taught him, he manages to beat Ngai.
+Ngai, horrified, has his bodyguards executed and laments he may never find an opponent as worthy as Yee-tai.
+Chang goes against his late master’s dying plea to not fight Ngai and challenges Ngai to a fight at the graveyard.
+Using everything that Yee-tai and Wah-bo taught him, he manages to beat Ngai despite his martial superiority.